 What are the responsibilities of plot holders?

 Plot holders are expected to maintain their individual plots, as well as volunteer to help maintain the gardens.
+A successful garden plot is a significant time commitment, so make sure you have the time to dedicate to your garden.

 Do I have to live in the Sunriver Gardens neighbourhood?